-As usual i like to get the attention of my audience before the presentation.
+As usual, I like to get the attention of my audience before the presentation.
 My first slide showed the logo of Tarsnap upside down.

 Everyone was turning their head and making the effort to read the content.
 And here we go.
 I noticed that they are all ready and curious about it.

 Check out the Slide here.
 Please wait some minutes.
-Its loading..
+It's loading...

 The basics of Tarsnap were explained.
 Tarsnap take streams of archive data and splits then into variable-length blocks.
 Those blocks are compared and any duplicate blocks are removed.
 Data de-duplication happens before its uploaded to the Tarsnap server.
 Tarsnap does not create Temporary files but instead create a cache file on the client.
 The cache file is the files that are being back up to the Tarsnap server.
 After deduplication, the data is then compressed, encrypted, signed and send to the Tarsnap server.
 I also explained that the archived are saved on an Amazon S3 with EC2 server to handle it.
-Another interesting point raised was the concept of Tarsnap which uses smart Rsync-like block oriented snapshot operations that upload only data which is charged to minimise transmission costs.
-One does not need to trus any vendor cryptographic claims and you have full access to the source codes which uses open-source libraries and industry vetted protocols such as RSA, AES and SHA.
+Another interesting point raised was the concept of Tarsnap which uses smart Rsync-like block oriented snapshot operations that upload only data which is charged to minimize transmission costs.
+One does not need to trust any vendor cryptographic claims and you have full access to the source codes which uses open-source libraries and industry-vetted protocols such as RSA, AES, and SHA.

 An analogy between google drive compared to Tarsnap was given.
 Many already understood the importance of Tarsnap compared to Google Drive.
 The concept of deduplication was explained using examples.
-For the network enthusiasts, i laid emphasis on the port 9279 which should not be blocked on the firewall as Tarsnap runs on the following port number.
+For the network enthusiasts, I laid emphasis on the port 9279 which should not be blocked on the firewall as Tarsnap runs on the following port number.
 Coming to confidentiality, the matter was made clear enough to the audience how much the data is secured.
 If it happens someone lost the key there is no way of getting back the data.

 At the end, i consider it really important to credit Colin, the author of Tarsnap and i have been strongly inspired by the work of Michael Lucas on Tarsnap.
-Indeed, another great achievement of Hackers Mauritius at the DevConMru 2016.
+Indeed, another great achievement of Cyberstorm Mauritius at the DevConMru 2016.